eyereasoner/eye/documentation/eyelog.md

 - Reasoning using webized prolog which basically means that atoms can be `<` `>` quoted IRIs.
 - Besides top-down reasoning with `conclusion :- premise` rules, it also does bottom-up reasoning with `conclusion :+ premise` rules.
-- Bottum-up reasoning can use `stable(n)` to fail if the deductive closure at level `n` is not yet stable.
+- Bottom-up reasoning can use `stable(n)` to fail if the deductive closure at level `n` is not yet stable.
 - Proofs steps are `step((conclusion :+ premise), premise_inst, conclusion_inst)` and `conclusion_inst` is asserted.
 - Variables are interpreted as universally quantified variables except for `conclusion :+ premise` conclusion-only variables which are interpreted existentially.
 - Queries are posed as `true :+ premise` and answered as `answer(premise_inst)`.